vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Compiler Errors.md

 - [CS0102](Compiler%20Errors/CS0102.md): The type 'Foo' already contains definition for 'Bar'
 - [CS0104](Compiler%20Errors/CS0104.md): 'reference' is an ambiguous reference between 'X identifier' and 'Y identifier'
 - [CS0106](Compiler%20Errors/CS0106.md): The modifier 'modifier' is not valid for this item
+- [CS0116](Compiler%20Errors/CS0116.md): A namespace cannot directly container members such as fields or methods
 - [CS0117](Compiler%20Errors/CS0117.md): 'Foo' does not contain a definition for 'identifier'
 - [CS0119](Compiler%20Errors/CS0119.md): 'Foo' is a 'Bar', which is not valid in the given context
 - [CS0120](Compiler%20Errors/CS0120.md): An object reference is required for the non-static field, method, or property 'Foo'